-A healthy luteal phase is typically 11-12 days long, giving the fertilized embryo plenty of time to implant.
-Any length shorter than 11 days can be considered a luteal phase defect and could make it harder for implantation to occur and be successful.
+A healthy luteal phase 11 days-12 days long, giving the fertilized embryo plenty of time to implant.
+An 11 day luteal phase and any length shorter can be considered a luteal phase defect and could make it harder for implantation to occur and be successful.
 Luteal phase defects can also be characterized by low progesterone levels during the luteal phase, even if the length is healthy.

 As we mentioned, progesterone is responsible for creating a healthy and receptive uterine lining.
 Progesterone must rise and remain elevated for several days during the luteal phase to ensure a healthy length.
 Without enough progesterone, the uterine lining may not be prepared to receive an embryo, causing it to shed too early and end the luteal phase.

 Low progesterone or a luteal phase defect can be caused by many different factors, including:

 - Polycystic Ovarian Syndrome (PCOS): PCOS is by far one of the most common causes of anovulatory infertility.
 Without ovulation, there is no empty follicle to produce progesterone.
 Even when they do ovulate, PCOS patients are at higher risk for having suboptimal progesterone levels.

 - Endometriosis: Endometriosis might cause increased estrogen levels in comparison to progesterone and therefore, low serum levels during the mid-luteal phase.

 - Hypothyroidism: T3 and T4 hormones regulate the entire endocrine system.
 Hypothyroidism means the thyroid gland isn’t producing enough of these two important hormones.
 Without enough T3 and T4 your body may struggle to produce enough progesterone.